qipanyang/in-app-messaging-rust/PROPOSAL.md

 - Mingyue Shang, [shangmy](https://github.com/shangmy)

 ## Introduction
 We propose to build an In-App messaging platform using rust.
 It is like the system firebase provides: https://firebase.google.com/products/in-app-messaging.
 We would like to build a micro service system that provides third party servers the ability let users send messages to each other.
+Comparing to the programming languages with GC, we believe that Rust could provide a better performance for processing messages and notifications when encountering high QPS.

 ## Features
 1. Peer-to-peer messages: Users send message to each other.
 Admins send message to any individual user.